RobTillaart/SparseArray/README.md

 - merge into one class hierarchy?
 - dump should be in the class?
   - or as static function...
-  - stream as param  dump(Stream str,
+  - stream as param  dump(Stream str, ...

+#### ideas

+- array { uint32_t, float }; for logging  millis/micros + measurement
+  delta coding of time stamp? if it fit in 16 bit?
+  => sounds like a class on its own.